USEFUL INFORMATION: Short introduction to bash

 echo ${filenameR1/R1/R2}

-If you want to remove a pattern, you can use the same syntax but without replacement string.
-It is a good way to remove the extension of a file name.
+If you want to remove a pattern, you can use the same syntax but without a replacement string.
+This is a useful method to remove the extension of a file name.

 filenameR1=sample1.R1.fastq.gz